-- 1. Exhibitor must own all animals by June 15, current year, to be eligible to show. - 2.
-Exhibitor must prove ownership by tagging or registration papers to be eligible to show.

-Class 371 Purebred Breeding Gilts

-Class 372 Crossbred Breeding Gilts
+- 1. Exhibitor must own all animals by June 15, current year, to be eligible to show.
+(If the 15th falls on a weekend, then tagging paperwork will be due the Friday before). - 2.
+Exhibitor must prove ownership by tagging or registration papers to be eligible to show. - Class 475 Purebred Breeding Gilts - Class 476 Crossbred Breeding Gilts

-DIVISION Y GOATS
+DIVISION 34 GOATS

-- 1. A goat cannot be shown in both meat and dairy classes; one class per animal. - 2.
-Showmanship, Division T, is open to all goat exhibitors. - 3.
+- 1. A goat cannot be shown in both meat and dairy classes; one division per animal. - 2.
+Showmanship, Division 29, is open to all goat exhibitors. - 3.
 NO BILLY GOATS WILL BE ALLOWED! - 4.
 Goat fitting stands will be allowed to dry animals only.
 They will be set up outside of the barn at discretion of superintendent. - 5.
 All goats must have Premise ID tags (scrapie tags).
 If not, then they will not be allowed to remain at the Fairgrounds.

-DAIRY GOATS
+DAIRY DOES

 - 1. May show 2 per class with maximum of 4 goats total. - 2.
 Exhibitor must own all animals by May 1, current year, to be eligible to show. - 3.
 In determining the age class in which the animal is to be shown, the cut-off date will be August 1, current year. - 4.
 Exhibitor should be neatly and appropriately attired, preferably in white, when showing their animals in the ring. - 5.
-All animals will be shown by breeds in the following order:
+Goats without ears may wear a collar with required tags attached.
+They are still required to be tagged and have them "attached" at the show.
+Tags should not be attached to show collars or halters as they are moved from animals to animal. - 6.
+All animals will be shown by breed if possible, otherwise shown by age. - 7.
+Does will have 3 classes based on age as of August 1st of the current year: - A. Young Does: under 11 months of age - B. Yearling Does: 12-23 months - C. Aged Does: 24 months plus